-Undergraduate students who are currently enrolled at another institution and wish to enroll at Cogswell should complete the transfer application.
+Undergraduate students who are currently enrolled at another institution and wish to enroll at USV should complete the transfer application.

 Once you have submitted your online application, you will receive an email from an admission advisor who will help guide you through the rest of the process.

 Below is a list of materials you will need to submit as a transfer student applicant.
 These documents can be submitted at any time to your advisor via email, standard mail, and in some cases, online.

 For F-1 international students interested in transferring to USV, the procedure is fairly simple and we'll help you through it.
 You can download the F1 Intent to Transfer Form here.

 An essay about your interests

-An essay describing your interest in Cogswell College’s educational programs is required as part of the admissions process.
+An essay describing your interest in USV’s educational programs is required as part of the admissions process.